Nutrient film technique: Controversy

 A leading proponent of NFT was Dr. Allen Cooper, a scientist at the Glasshouse Crops Research Station in England who published the book The ABC of NFT.
 NFT systems were used by a significant proportion of commercial growers in the UK through the 1980-1990 period but were only used for lettuce in Europe.
 Dutch growers particularly rejected NFT because of the perceived high risk of disease spread by the recirculating solution.
 NFT ensures that plants have unlimited access to water at all times, but it is now recognized that fruiting crops can benefit from carefully limited water supplies.
 Leafy crops like lettuce benefit from unlimited water supplies and are still widely grown using NFT, but now most commercial greenhouse crops of tomatoes, capsicums and cucumbers are grown hydroponically using some kind of inert media, with rockwool being the most important medium worldwide.
-NFT remains a very popular system for home use.
+NFT systems remain in widespread commercial use for leafy greens, particularly lettuce, herbs, and strawberries.